Skip to footer content

 $vbLabelText $csharpLabel

-These imports provide access to IronXL's Excel functionality, DataTable operations, and Windows Forms controls needed for the export process.
+These imports give access to IronXL's Excel functionality, DataTable operations, and the Windows Forms controls needed for the export process.

 private void Form1_Load(object sender, EventArgs e)